Experienced technocrat to head government of the Democratic Republic of Congo | DW | 21.05.2019

 Sylvestre Ilunga Ilunkamba, 73, is a native of the former Katanga province.
 "He is a technocrat and a professor in Economics with a long experience in government and administration," says Israel Mutala, analyst and editor in chief of the Congolese online newspaper 7sur7.

 Until recently, Ilunkamba was executive director of the National Railway Company (SNCC).
-He was Deputy Minister four times and twice Minister of Planning and Finance, in the 80's, under the regime of President Mobutu Sese Seko.
-He came out of retirement as the compromise candidate between the new President, Felix Tshisekedi, and his vanquished predecessor Joseph Kabila, who's Common Front for Congo (FCC) holds absolute majority in Parliament.
+He was deputy minister four times and twice minister of planning and finance in the 1980s, under the regime of President Mobutu Sese Seko.
+He came out of retirement as the compromise candidate between the new President Felix Tshisekedi and his vanquished predecessor Joseph Kabila, who's Common Front for Congo (FCC) holds an absolute majority in Parliament.

 Four months of negotiations